NickESouter/neuro-impact-calculator/README.md

 This Python script is used to run the calculator dashboard, using the shiny app package.
 Functions

-* get_choices
+* Get choices.
 Displays choices for dropdown menues of data entry inputs by pooling unique values from data files.
-* load_scanner_data
+* Load scanner data.
 Loads data about scanner manufacturers, model, field strength, and energy consumption in kW.
 All data is linked to original sources.
 * compute_percents // work in progress
 * convert_g2kg // work in progress
-* get_statement
+* Get statement.
 Prints the environmental impact statement.
-* compute_scan.
+* Compute scan.
 Computes carbon emissions and computing energy given the input parameters.
 Outputs a summary of computed values for the statement.
+Arguments include:
   *  modality: MRI // (could add other modalities such as EEG or MEG)
   *  model: information about the company and the model of the machine
   *  field_strength: magnetic field strength in Tesla